Slyx737/Alpha-Vantage/README.md

 - Fetching cash flow data
 - Fetching earnings data
 - Fetching earnings calendar
+- Fetching currency exchange rates
+- Fetching daily, weekly, or monthly historical time series for a digital currency traded on a specific market

 ## Usage

 The plugin is invoked with the phrase 'use alpha_vantage to...'.
 For example, 'use alpha_vantage to fetch the income statement for IBM'.
+To retrieve daily historical data for a digital currency, you might say 'use alpha_vantage to fetch the daily historical data for BTC traded in USD'.

 ## News Sentiment (v1.01)
 You can now fetch market news and sentiment data related to specific topics or sectors.
 This feature uses the newsSentiment function of the Alpha Vantage API.